 - Buy a TTC Day Pass – instead of spending 3.25 CAD per trip, buy a day pass that allows you to travel all through the city on buses, streetcars and the subway.
 There are group and family options available as well.
 You can buy the pass at every Subway Station within the City of Toronto.

 - Plan your visit around one of the city’s festivals – September brings Toronto Film Festival and the hottest Hollywood stars flood the city for a week.
 You can check out one of the films as well.
 The same month has Nuit Blanche – an all night art installation and performance festival.
-Bars are open later and the city is packed until the early morning next day.
+Bars are open later and the city is packed until early morning the next day.

 - Use the bike share program – Toronto loves cyclists!
 There are public bikes you will find docked all around the city.
 You can rent them by hour, day or even a week.
 Just pick one up and drop it off wherever you see another station.